abhi0395/qsoabsfind/docs/preprocessing.rst

     print(f"{len(good)} / {len(parent)} QSOs have a searchable MgII window")

-The function applies the same overridable-constants logic as the main pipeline, so the filtering is fully consistent with the absorber search.
+The function applies the same overridable-constants logic as the main pipeline, so the filtering is consistent with the absorber search.